shaikshahulhameed9/Datascience/Neural network/readme.md

-Neural Network for Image Recognition
+Neural Network for Image Recognition:
 This project demonstrates a simple Neural Network built from scratch using NumPy that learns to recognize binary image patterns representing the letters A, B, and C.

 🧠 Project Overview